aravinthen/montekuro/README.md

-# montekuro
+# MonteKuro
-Experiments with Monte Carlo simulations.
+Experiments with Monte Carlo simulations, following *Understanding Molecular Simulations* by Frenkel and Smit.
+Kuro is my cat.